-- · Set, pursued and reviewed the eight Arcus corporate stewardship and ESG objectives; - Set, pursued and reviewed stewardship and ESG objectives for each investee company and the objectives of the Asset Managers involved in managing those investee companies; - Excluded c.
-8% of opportunities entering its investment origination pipeline on adverse ESG grounds; - Achieved market-leading ESG performance with improved GRESB ESG benchmark scores in 2023 across each of its Funds and portfolio companies as set out in Principle 7; - Actively participated in and contributed to the GRESB Infrastructure Standards Committee during 2023; - Published the second Arcus public Sustainability Report in June 20239 and provided quarterly ESG reporting to its investors; - Worked with external consultant ERM to assess climate scenarios in line with the IPCC's AR6 data for TCFD reporting and to implement consistent GHG emissions reporting across newly acquired portfolio companies; - Arcus committed to a net zero target of 2050 in line with a 1.5 degree temperature increase limit scenario and became a signatory of recognised industry net zero initiative, iCl.
-During the reporting period Arcus approached sustainability consultant Anthesis to assist its fund and investee companies set science-based targets and prepare a decarbonisation roadmap.
-Anthesis has worked in conjunction with the Institutional Investors Group on Climate Change ("IIGCC") on the development of the Net Zero Investment Framework ("NZIF") and with the Science Based Targets initiative ("SBTi") on the development of the net zero guidance for the private equity sector. - Worked with all the portfolio companies to ensure consistent SFDR data collection of the 14 mandatory PAI and an additional 16 voluntary PAI that Arcus feels are generally material for the infrastructure sector, reporting in accordance with article 4 of SFDR; - In association with the Sutton Trust charity, Arcus delivered a social mobility programme in May 2023 to seven senior school students from underprivileged backgrounds; - In association with the Sutton Trust charity, Arcus delivered a social mobility internship programme in August 2023 to two university students from underprivileged backgrounds; - Arcus submitted the first updated response on the revised Communication on Progress ("COP") process as a signatory of the ten principles of the UNGC in December 202310; and - Arcus was effective in serving the best interests of its clients and beneficiaries by continuing to demonstrate strong investment performance, with the value of all portfolio companies increasing, whilst also successfully completing new investment acquisitions for AEIF3 and further follow-on acquisitions for AEIF2 portfolio companies.
+- Set, pursued and reviewed the eight Arcus corporate stewardship and ESG objectives; - Set, pursued and reviewed stewardship and ESG objectives for each investee company and the objectives of the Asset Managers involved in managing those investee companies; - Excluded c.
+6% of opportunities entering its investment origination pipeline on adverse ESG grounds; - Achieved market-leading ESG performance with improved GRESB ESG benchmark scores in 2024 across each of its Funds and portfolio companies as set out in Principle 7; - Actively participated in and contributed to the GRESB Infrastructure Standards Committee and joined the GRESB Expert Group as well as the GRESB Net Zero and GRESB Data Center working groups during 2024; - Published the Arcus public Sustainability Report in June 2024 and provided quarterly ESG reporting to its investors; - Worked with external consultant ERM to assess climate scenarios in line with the Intergovernmental Panel on Climate Change its ("IPCC") AR6 data for TCFD reporting and to implement consistent GHG emissions reporting across newly acquired portfolio companies; - As part of Arcus' 2050 Net zero target we worked with the four AEIF2 investee companies (namely Constellation, HB RTS, Opus B, and Peacock) setting interim CO2 reduction targets, and aligning with science-based standards for Scope 1 and Scope 2 emissions; - Worked with all the portfolio companies to ensure consistent SFDR data collection of the mandatory PAI and relevant voluntary PAI that Arcus feels are generally material for the infrastructure sector, reporting in accordance with SFDR; - In association with the Sutton Trust charity, Arcus delivered a social mobility programme in June 2024 to six A-level school students from underprivileged backgrounds; - In association with the Sutton Trust charity, Arcus delivered its second social mobility internship programme in July 2024 to four university students from underprivileged backgrounds; - Arcus submitted its Communication on Progress ("COP") process as a signatory of the ten principles of the UNGC in July 2024; - Arcus was effective in serving the best interests of its clients and beneficiaries by continuing to demonstrate strong investment performance, with the value of all portfolio companies increasing, whilst also successfully completing new investment acquisitions for AEIF3 and further bolt-on acquisitions for AEIF2 portfolio companies; and - Arcus has an ESG policy which is reviewed annually and was updated in December 2024 to include an update on net zero commitments, as well as updates on the policy's exclusion criteria.